 Steroids are recommended in the international standards of care guidelines for Duchenne MD6 because of their ability to slow the progression of weakness, reduce the development of scoliosis (curvature of the spine) and delay breathing and heart problems.

 There is ongoing debate as to the best way to give steroids.
 However, analysing the clinical records of those who have and haven’t taken steroids has produced a body of evidence that supports their use, and is providing increasing insight into the best time to start steroid therapy.

 Recently a database of clinical records in the UK – the North Star database – was used to investigate the long-term effects of steroid use.
 Information from 396 boys with Duchenne MD taking steroids was used – the largest study of its type ever performed.
 Some of the boys were taking prednisolone every day while some took it intermittently – 10 days on and 10 days off.
 Both groups of boys had a decline in their walking ability from the age of seven, but those who were given steroids every day declined more slowly and walked until they were, on average, 14.5 years old.
 Those taking steroids intermittently walked until they were aged 12, on average.
 Untreated boys with Duchenne MD are known to stop walking, between the ages of 9 and 10 on average.
-It has also been suggested that continuing steroids after becoming a full-time wheelchair user preserves upper body strength, which may allow self-feeding for longer.

 The risk of scoliosis (curvature of the spine) and therefore the need for spinal surgery may also be reduced by steroids.
 For example, one recent study followed 50 boys with Duchenne MD for 15 years.
 92 percent of the boys not on steroids required spinal surgery for scoliosis, whereas only 20 percent of those taking steroids needed this procedure.
 This improvement in spinal health is thought to contribute to the delay in onset of breathing problems in those treated with steroids.